-Wound contamination is the root cause of SSI, yet after nearly a decade of national SSI focus, hospital teams still struggle to gain control over this pervasive, invisible threat.
-Surgical technologies have not evolved to adequately eliminate contamination, leaving patients vulnerable to infection.
-Our approach is CleanCision, a first-in-class, advanced technology that continuously clears harmful bacteria from the incision, combining wound protection and irrigation into an intuitive and easy-to-use retraction system that has been shown to reduce SSI risk by 61 percent.
-6
+Wound contamination is the root cause of incisional complications, yet after nearly a decade of national focus, hospital teams still struggle to gain control over this pervasive, invisible threat.
+Surgical technologies have not evolved to adequately eliminate contamination, leaving patients vulnerable to complications.
+Our approach is CleanCision, a first-in-class, advanced technology that continuously clears harmful bacteria from the incision, combining wound protection and irrigation into an intuitive and easy-to-use retraction system.

 Ready to get started?

 1 Tanner J, Khan D, Aplin C, Ball J, Thomas M, Bankart J. Post-discharge surveillance to identify colorectal surgical site infection rates and related costs.
 J Hosp Infect.
 2009;72(3):243-250.